-These Call Report revisions include:
+The Call Report revisions include:

-- 1) Updates to the instructions for the calculation of certain amounts reported on Schedule RC-R, Regulatory Capital, to implement the Regulatory Capital Rule IFRs listed below. - 2) New items on Call Report Schedule RC-C, Part I, Loans and Leases, and Schedule RC-M, Memoranda, to collect data on: - a.
+- 1) Updates to the instructions for the calculation of certain amounts reported on Schedule RC-R, Regulatory Capital, that apply to the three versions of the Call Report. - 2) New items on Call Report Schedule RC-C, Part I, Loans and Leases, and Schedule RC-M, Memoranda, to collect data on: - a.
 Eligible loan modifications under Section 4013, Temporary Relief from Troubled Debt Restructurings, of the 2020 CARES Act, with these items collected on a confidential basis; - b.
 U.S. Small Business Administration (SBA) Paycheck Protection Program (PPP) loans and borrowings under the Federal Reserve PPP Liquidity Facility (PPPLF); and - c.
 Holdings of assets purchased under the Money Market Mutual Fund Liquidity Facility (MMLF).